bryce-seefieldt/btp610/Assignments/A2/A2_instructions.md

 - When finished, zip the entire project and name the zip file RESTAURANT-FIRSTNAME.zip (replace firstname with your name)
 - Your finished zip file may be very large.
 Ensure you budget enough time to upload the zip file by the due date.
 - Submit your zip file to the dropbox.
-Academic Integrity
-- This is an individual assessment.
-- Permitted activities: Usage of Internet to search for syntax only; usage of course materials
-- Not permitted:
-- Following step-by-step tutorials
-- Posting assessments to homework help websites, such as Chegg or CourseHero
-- Discussion of solution or approaches with others; sharing/using a “reference” from someone
-- Using generative AI tools, such as ChatGPT, Copilot, etc

 ## Academic Integrity